 Colquhoun, D., Hawkes, A. G. & Srodzinski, K. (1996).
 Joint distributions of apparent open times and shut times of single ion channels and the maximum likelihood fitting of mechanisms.Philosophical Transactions of the Royal Society London A 354, 2555–2590.
 [Get PDF]

 The paper extends the treatment of correlations between open and shut times by deriving the expressions for joint and conditional distributions with exact allowance for missed brief events.
-That opened the door to maximum likelihood fitting which ius described in thsi paper and which has been made available in the HJCFIT program.
+This opened the door to maximum likelihood fitting which is described in this paper and which has been implemented in the HJCFIT program. [#chs96]

 Wyllie, D. J. A., Béhé, P. & Colquhoun, D. (1998).
 Single–channel activations and concentration jumps: comparison of recombinant NR1a/NR2A and NR1a/NR2D NMDA receptors.
 Journal of Physiology (London) , 510,1–18.
 [Get PDF]